ZijianWang93/Social/README.md

 Possible Issues
 ---------
-1. The back end sever is active now, thus there is nothing needing any updating.
-If the back end is terminated, the connection link in SCPostManager.m should be updated.
+1. The back end server is active now, thus there is nothing needing any updating.
+If the back end server is terminated, a new server should be provided and the connection link in SCPostManager.m should be updated.
 There is a comment above the link:
 ```
   // update if necessary
 ```